rpicard/explore-flask/source/configuration.rst

 ::

-   DEBUG = True # Turns on debugging features in Flask BCRYPT_LEVEL = 12 # Configuration for the Flask-Bcrypt extension
+   DEBUG = True # Turns on debugging features in Flask BCRYPT_LOG_ROUNDS = 12 # Configuration for the Flask-Bcrypt extension
    MAIL_FROM_EMAIL = "robert@example.com" # For use in application emails

 Configuration variables can be used by Flask, extensions or you.
 In this